developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/admin/index.md

 ---

 ## Overview
 This section discusses the operations available for an administrator, providing a centralized view for device tracking when locating misplaced devices.

 As part of Zebra’s DNA Visibility Console, there are multiple apps available.
 At the login screen, select “Device Tracker”, then sign in.
+To navigate to other apps, click on the app menu icon at the top to the right of the "Device Tracker" title and select the desired app.

 ## Using the Web Console

-Device Tracker provides a centralized dashboard displaying an inventory of deployed Zebra devices in service, along with information on the current or last-known area of presence from connected Access Point information.
+Device Tracker provides a centralized dashboard displaying an inventory of deployed Zebra devices, along with information on the current or last-known area of presence from connected Access Point (AP) information.
 The top dashboard is lined with tiles that provide the total number of devices for each respective category and filter the devices based on that category with a click on the tile.
 The columns on the dashboard can be sorted by clicking on the double triangle to the right of the column name.
 Subsequent clicks sort the column in ascending order (triangle points upward) or descending order (triangle points downward).
 A tabbed menu is displayed at the top of the dashboard above the tiles providing access to different views: Active, Out of Service, and Settings.

 ![img](DTRK_dashboard.jpg)
 _Figure 1.
 Admin Dashboard_